boss-dao/proposals/Stage 1 - Received/Lady Eithe - Boss DAO Royalty Wallet.md

 In case of Collaboration event with other NFT project we would want to promote Boss DAO in the best way possible, the ada from the treasury wallet will be used to purchase 1 Boss DAO governance token which is going to be used in that particular promotion.
 The token will be purchased from the floor which will increase floor value of our Boss DAO governance tokens and promote our project to other communities.
-Price on of the Boss DAO GT varies, current floor price is 105 ADA.
+Price  of the Boss DAO GT varies, current floor price is 105 ADA.
 Doing this hopefully attract new holders for the project.

 * Seasonal giveways